fredbi/go-experiments/go-openapi/json-document.md

         JSON document with JSONPath query support
         JSON document with other Marshal or Unmarshal targets, such as MarshalBSON (to store in MongoDB), MarshalJSONB (to store directly into postgres), ...

-To avoid undue propagation of dependencies to external stuff like DB drivers etc, these should come as an independant module.
+To avoid undue propagation of dependencies to external stuff like DB drivers etc, these should come as an independent module.

 ## Design